RelevanceAI/RelevanceAI-readme-docs/docs_template/GETTING_STARTED/vectors-and-vector-databases/what-are-vector-databases.md

 <figcaption>Nearest Neighbour</figcaption>
 <figure>

-A great thing about this, is that depending on the model used to create the vectors, a lot of the issues with keyword matching can be overcome with vector search.
-This is because vectors can capture the 'semantic' of the data, thus being able to associate two data that might be constructed very differently but having very similar semantics.
-For example: the word ('puppies' and 'dogs') or ('truck' and 'SUV') have very different character length, characters, etc, but they mean similar things and are often used in the same context.
-Vector is able to capture these semantic features and through vector search be able to match those two words as similar, thus overcoming the issues that come with keyword matching.
+Variety of issues that are associated with keyword matching techniques can be overcome using vector search.
+This is because vectors can capture the 'semantic' of the data, thus being able to associate two datapoints that even could be of different types (e.g. text and image) but having very similar semantics.
+For example: the words ('puppies' and 'dogs') or (picture of a football pitch and the word 'succer').

-Furthermore, vector search is also more flexible and can be used for even more use cases.
-For example, through building a movie recommendation system, we can perform a vector search with the query being the movie a user just viewed and return a list of results that are recommendations of movies that are similar in plot, visuals, etc.

 However, there are areas where vectors fall short especially when the vector is not able to capture the similarities.
 For example, searching for reference numbers, IDs, or specific words that is out of the model's trained vocabulary.
-These examples are where keyword match would perform better than vector search.
+These examples are where keyword matching performs better than vector search.

 ### Combining searches in hybrid vector databases